exaspace/avrotool/README.md

     VALID

-**Decode a Confluent Avro binary datum and print as JSON (fetching the schema from the schema registry)**
+**Decode a Confluent Avro binary datum and print as JSON (fetching the schema from a schema registry)**

     $ avrotool --decode --datum-file foo.cavro --schema-registry-url http://myregistry.com/
     { "name": "fred" }